ampproject/amp.dev/content/docs/guides/analytics_amp/analytics-vendors.md

 Adds support for AFS Analytics.
 Additionally, the `websiteid` and `server` variables must be specified.
 More details for adding AFS Analytics support can be found at [afsanalytics.com](https://www.afsanalytics.com/articles/developers/).

+### Alexa Internet

+Type attribute value: `alexametrics`

+Adds support for Alexa Certified Site Metrics.
+The `atrk_acct` and `domain` variables must be specified.
+More information can be found at [Alexa’s Certified Metrics FAQ](https://support.alexa.com/hc/en-us/sections/200063374-Certified-Site-Metrics).

 ### AT Internet

 Type attribute value: `atinternet`